pevalisuo/AI/_sources/concepts.md

 The goal based agents can also assess the probable consequences of their actions and they are therefore capable of planning.
 ```
-An automated vehicle controlled by a goal based agent could use the model of the roads in the street, and it could use it to search a path to the target location, and control the car to follow that path.

 ### Utility based agents

-Utility, the fitness or worth for the purpose, is an important concept in optimization.
+Utility, the fitness or worth for some purposes.
+An action has higher utility if it is more usefull or leads to smaller losses in the given situation.
 The goal of the optimization is to maximize the utility.
 Exactly symmetrical optimization goal is to minimize losses, since losses are negative utility and utility is negative loss.
 Utility based agents try to behave so that the utility gained by their actions is maximized.
 In other words, they try to reach their goal in an optimal way.

 ```{figure} figures/utility_agents.png
 ---